simonlim42/URL_Shorterner_React/README.md

 2. Launch the client: `cd client && npm start`
 3. Access the URL Shortener interface by opening your web browser and navigating to `http://localhost:3000`.

-## API Documentation

-The URL Shortener API allows you to programmatically create and manage short URLs.
-Here are some of the available endpoints:

-1. `POST /api/shorten`: Create a short URL by providing the original URL in the request body.
-2. `GET /api/:shortCode`: Retrieve information about a specific short URL.

-For detailed API documentation and examples, refer to the [API Documentation](api-docs.md).

 ## Contributing